krishNA2000000/C-Programs/README.md

 //relationship between celsius and fahrenheit is governed by the formula F=9C/5+32. write a c program to convert the temperature a)from Celsius to Fahrenheit and b) From Fahrenheit to Celsius

+Concept of the Program
+Purpose:
+The program converts temperature:

+From Celsius to Fahrenheit, or

+From Fahrenheit to Celsius
+Based on the user's choice.

+Formula Used:

+To convert Celsius to Fahrenheit: F = (9.0/5.0) * C + 32

+To convert Fahrenheit to Celsius: C = (5.0/9.0) * (F - 32)

+User Interaction:

+The user is prompted to enter a choice:

+1 for Celsius to Fahrenheit

+2 for Fahrenheit to Celsius

+Input Handling:

+Based on the user’s choice, the program asks for the relevant temperature input.

+Computation:

+The program performs the conversion using floating-point arithmetic for better precision.

+Output:

+It displays the converted temperature result.

+Validation:

+If the user enters an invalid choice (not 1 or 2), it prints "invalid choice".

 #include <stdio.h>